skosch/Crimson/README.md

 Naming confusion
 ----------------
 The full name of the font is *Crimson Text*, since I had originally planned to follow up with a *Crimson Display* as well.
 That never came to pass, and laziness on my part and that of most users led to the *Text* casually falling by the wayside.
 To add to the confusion, two distinct Crimsons exist, since the original font was completely redrawn two years after its release.
 While you are looking at the new, improved version, Google Fonts continues to offer the clumsy-looking original via and has not heeded the repeated pleas for an upgrade.
+If you want to stick with Google Fonts, I recommend you switch to [Amiri](https://fonts.google.com/specimen/Amiri) in the meantime – it uses the new Crimson for its Roman characters.

 Credits
 -------